ky116/two-clusterings-to-capture-basketball-player-s-shooting-tendencies/README.md

 # Codes for "Two clusterings to capture basketball players' shooting tendencies using tracking data: clustering of shooting styles and the shots themselves"

-There are Jupyter Notebooks for "Offensive Lineup Analysis in Basketball with Clustering Based on Shooting Style and Offensive Role".
+There are codes for "Two clusterings to capture basketball players' shooting tendencies using tracking data: clustering of shooting styles and the shots themselves".

 ## Requirements
 - Python 3.8